(updated 10/1/2024)

 A strong clue to solving our mystery resides in that word, “lawlessness”.
 These Christians who are to be denied entry into the Kingdom of Heaven will have a choice to do what is right or to do what is wrong.
 They choose to do wrong by being disobedient to some set of laws.
 This lawlessness is not a disregard for mankind’s laws such as driving in excess of speed limits or claiming exaggerated sums of charitable donations on tax forms.
 No, the type of disobedience is to the laws of our God.
 Breaking man’s laws is not to be condoned and is illegal but generally this is not the same as breaking God’s laws.

 Since we are going to discuss God’s laws, let’s acknowledge that we should all strive to obey the Lord God.
 Even a first-time read-thru of the Holy Bible should impress upon the casual reader the importance God places on obedience to him.
 With that said, not all of God’s laws can be kept at this time.
 Many of God’s ordinances have to do with the tabernacle or temple of which neither currently exist.
-Others, such as animal sacrifices, are either severely restricted or not permitted in many modern nations.
+Others specify animal sacrifices.
+Obviously, the ritual killing of animals is either severely restricted or not permitted in most modern nations.
 For Christianity, animal sacrifice has no place in worship or otherwise.
 Our Lord Jesus was the one-time sacrifice in payment for our sins.

 So, we know it’s God’s laws that are being broken, but which?
 There are many laws and ordinances given by God in the Holy Bible.
 For these many disobedient Christians banned from entry into the Kingdom of Heaven, it is nearly impossible they break all of God’s laws and ordinances.
 It seems likely there is a specific set of God’s laws and/or ordinances they break that triggers the ‘no-admittance’ decree by the Lord.
 To answer this, let’s begin by focusing on the most important and well-known set of God’s laws.